dougsweetser/Q/docs/EM/derive_Maxwell_homogeneous_equations.md

 the details of Euler-Lagrange, the same machinery will be used to derive all four Maxwell equations.

+The sign changes needed for the definitions of the quaternion E and B fields in terms of the potentials does not alter the vector identities in any material way.

 ## Maxwell defined

 The Maxwell equations are the pinnacle of classical physics, the way all light,